m-dadej/MarSwitching.jl/docs/src/index.md

 | relative       | 1            | 6,713         | 8,21     |    42,376      |

-`MarSwitching.jl` is 6,7 times faster than `statsmodels` implementation in `Python`, 8,2 times faster than `MSwM` in `R` and 42 times faster than `MS_Regress` in `MATLAB`, although MATLAB package is also calculating standard errors during function call.
+`MarSwitching.jl` is 6,7 times faster than `statsmodels` implementation in `Python`/`Cython`, 8,2 times faster than `MSwM` in `R` and 42 times faster than `MS_Regress` in `MATLAB`/`MEX`, although MATLAB package is also calculating standard errors during function call.
 Every implementation had virtually the same error of estimated parameters.

 Code of the benchmarks can be found in `benchmark` folder.

 ## Markov regime switching model in a nutshell

-The markov switching models are a class of models that allow for the parameters to change over time, depending on the unobservable state like economic recession, high volatility on financial markets or epidemiologic outbreak.
-The state follows markov process with a given probability transition matrix for each of $k$ states:
+The Markov switching models are a class of models that allow for the parameters to change over time, depending on the unobservable state like economic recession, high volatility on financial markets or epidemiologic outbreak.
+The state follows Markov process with a given probability transition matrix for each of $k$ states:

 ```math
 \begin{equation*}